 In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see Case Studies for more explorations on this.

 Finally, it should be noted that just as protocol maintenance is an ongoing effort, so too is sponsor support.
-New Astrodrop contracts will need to be deployed and sponsored periodically to maintain the future incentive to contribute to the protocol.
+New vesting contracts will need to be deployed and sponsored periodically to maintain future incentives to contribute to the protocol.

 Even when the Guild is live, it will require consistent efforts from the broader community to ensure its long-term success.
 This includes application developers, users, investors, enthusiasts, and builders of all kinds.
 They will be instrumental in:

-writing governance proposals to get protocols to sponsor the Guild: even if protocols are aware of the split contract and on board with the norms, there may additional work needed to follow each community’s process.
+Writing governance proposals to get protocols to sponsor the Guild: even if protocols are aware of the split contract and on board with the norms, additional work may be needed to follow each community’s process.